DennisHartmannCodes/Collatz-Conjecture-Grapher/README.md

-# Colatz-Conjecture-Grapher
+# Collatz-Conjecture-Grapher
-Graphing the points of the colatz conjecture
+Graphing the points of the collatz conjecture